viraljetani/filamentphp-boilerplate/README.md

-# Filament Starter
+# Filament Boilerplate
+Heavily opinionated Filament starter project with a TALL stack.
+(TailwindCSS, Alpine.js, Laravel, Livewire) Created using the Starter project: Log1x/filament-starter

-Here lives a beautiful starting point to quickly bootstrap your next [TALL stack](https://tallstack.dev/) application utilizing [Filament](https://filamentphp.com/) for the admin panel.
+This is a robust starting point that allows you to rapidly set up your next [TALL stack](https://tallstack.dev/) application, leveraging [Filament](https://filamentphp.com/) for the administration panel.
 ![Screenshot](https://i.imgur.com/AxerbeO.png)

 ## Features